Benjamin144/Include-Me/README.md

 ## Introduction
 This is a book review and recommendation site.
-The web application enables the user to view and review books that they would personally recommend to other book readers.
+The web application enables the user to log and review book tiles they would recommend others to read.

 ## The learning outcomes
 Used Jinja for writing less code.
 MongoDb to create a database of information and Heroku to deploy the site.